wicked-rainman/DAPL/src/INSTALL.md

                    COUNTRY_FILE= (home directory)/DAPL/Reference/country.csv; export COUNTRY_FILE

   These three variables point to the corresponding files in $HOME/DAPL/Reference

+7. If the install is using the server functionality, add these variables to $HOME/.bashrc:

+       GREFERENCE=/usr/local/Reference
+       export GREFERENCE
+       GDNS_PORT=32481
+       export GDNS_PORT
+       GASN_PORT=32482
+       export GASN_PORT
+       GCOUNTRY_PORT=32483
+       export GCOUNTRY_PORT
+       GHISTORY_PORT=32485
+       GSERVER= IP address for the server

+8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service and

-7. Create any programs in $HOME/DAPL/progs
+8. Create any programs in $HOME/DAPL/progs

-8.To compile each program, use the command:
+9.To compile each program, use the command:

        "clang -Ofast prog.c ../lib/libdapl.a -o progname"

-9. Any additional reference files you make use of should reside in $HOME/DAPL/Reference
+10. Any additional reference files you make use of should reside in $HOME/DAPL/Reference